From literary fiction to mysteries & thrillers, Book of the Month Club has it all. Discover every title chosen by Book of the Month in 2020.

 See All the Top Books of 2020!

-If you are in the mood for a lighthearted steamy romance, Beach Read will be the top pick of the month for you.
+May 19, 2020 – If you are in the mood for a lighthearted steamy romance, Beach Read will be the top pick of the month for you.
 During the summer, two polar opposite writers find themselves in neighboring beach houses both stuck with writer’s block.
 Augustus Everett writes literary fiction with unhappy endings while January Andrews writes bestselling romance complete with the necessary happy endings.
 In desperation, they make a deal.
 He will write a happily-ever-after story while she pens a serious piece of literature.
-Read more →

 After finding out that her boyfriend is cheating on her with not one, but two other women, Samiah is done with dating.
 She quickly befriends the “other women,” London and Taylor, and the three band together to swear off men for six months.
 Of course, she then meets the perfect man.
+If you are missing hanging out with your girlfriends during the pandemic, this millennial tale might be the perfect choice for you.
 Read more →

 Mystery & Thriller

+I love a good legal thriller, and I’m excited to see one among the Book of the Month February 2020 selections.
 In a tense murder trial, black high school teacher Bobby Nock is accused of the murder of the wealthy white student with whom he was having an affair.
 At the time, juror Maya Seale swings her fellow jurors to acquit.
 Ten years later, a documentary is highlighting the famous case.
 When a fellow juror turns up dead in Maya’s room, Maya must prove her innocence.
-Read more →

 In an idyllic college town, a beloved high school teacher goes missing.
 It’s the third unexplained disappearance in three years and police are scrambling to find a connection.
 The whole town is in an uproar about his disappearance … everyone except his wife.
-She knows he’s dead.
-She killed him.
-But she doesn’t know where the body went.
+She knows he’s dead because she killed him.
+She just doesn’t know where the body went.
+A twisted domestic thriller that is said to be a quick and extra-creepy read.

 Discover the Best Thrillers of 2020!